la-jarre-a-son/midi-jar/README.md

 Chord Display rendering is customizable in the Settings:

 - Keyboard:
+  - Keyboard length: start & end note
+  - Wrap: display notes outside of keyboard with a different color
   - Theme:
     - `classic` - a classical looking piano
     - `flat` - a simplified version on a single row
-  - Keyboard size: start & end note
+  - Sizes: change skin specific display sizes.
-  - Colors: blacks and whites, and pressed notes.
+  - Colors: blacks and whites, played & sustained & wrapped notes.
   - Enabling some infos on the piano:
-    - `key names` - name of the notes
+    - `key names` - name displayed on keys (none, only C, pitch class or note)
-    - `chord degrees` - degrees of each note of the detected chord
-    - `tonic` - a little dot on the chord tonic
+    - `key info` - additional info display on keys (none, tonic dot, chord intervals)
+    - `label`- additional info display above played keys (none, pitch class, note, chord interval)
+  - Fade out duration: key disappear with a delay on release
+  - Sustained notes: can be disabled on display
 - Customizing elements:
   - `chord` - the detected chord
   - `alternative chords` - a list of other detected chord names if any